Want to travel to Cuba as a tourist? Unfortunately, Congress still says no…

-Already, American travel companies are entering Cuba: Starwood opened the first American hotel in Cuba in nearly 60 years; Carnival Cruise Lines has begun sailing to the Island; commercial airlines have resumed service; and Airbnb has quadrupled its number of listings from 1,000 in 2015 to over 4,000 today.
+Already, American travel companies are entering Cuba.
+Starwood opened the first American hotel in Cuba in nearly 60 years; Carnival Cruise Lines has begun sailing to the island; commercial airlines have resumed service; and Airbnb has multiplied its listings from 1,000 in 2015 to over 24,000 today.

 If Congress lifts the embargo, the opportunities for American businesses in the tourism sector will be tremendous.
 As tourism continues to grow rapidly in Cuba, the country will need to upgrade and build out its hospitality infrastructure.
 American companies should be able to compete with foreign companies that are already gaining a foothold in this lucrative market.

 In December of 2015, the U.S. Department of Transportation announced that the U.S. would begin regularly scheduled commercial air service to Cuba.
 Last summer, DOT awarded flight routes for both non-Havana and Havana routes.
 On Aug.
 31, 2016, JetBlue became the first U.S. passenger airline to complete a commercial flight to Cuba in over five decades.
 On November 28, American Airlines flew the first U.S. commercial passenger flight to Havana.
 Currently, 5 U.S. airlines offer service to 10 Cuban cities:

 Airlines that offer service to Cuba: American, Delta, JetBlue, Southwest, and United.